 Funding Information

-- The Office of Drinking Water is implementing a lead testing program aimed at providing funding, technical assistance, and guidance for schools and daycares seeking to test their drinking water for lead.
-Funding for this program comes from the Water Infrastructure Improvements for the Nation Act (WIIN Act) implemented by ODW to assist in providing assistance and funding for schools and daycares seeking aid.
-Currently, all public PreK-12 schools and licensed daycare facilities are encouraged to apply, with prioritization going to facilities meeting one or more of the following criteria:
+- The Office of Drinking Water facilitates a grant program aimed at providing funding, technical assistance, and guidance for schools and daycares seeking to test their drinking water for lead.
+This program is funded in part by the U.S. EPA's Lead Testing in School and Child Care Program Drinking Water Grant authorized under the Water Infrastructure Improvements for the Nation Act and largely follows the U.S. EPA’s 3Ts guidance – Training, Testing, and Taking Action.
+Currently, all public PreK-12 schools and licensed daycare facilities are encouraged to apply.

 Resources for Consumers |